Updated on June 14, 2021.

 Overall, the iPhone X and XR are both phenomenal phones that have hailed highly regarded reviews from the Apple community.
 Both have their place, each fitting a certain type of user.
 Determining which one is best for you really comes down to price point, features, and personal preference.

-It’s 2020, and though the iPhone X still feels relatively new, it’s been awhile since its release.
+It’s 2021, and though the iPhone X still feels relatively new, it’s been a while since its release.
 If you’re wondering whether you’d be better off with the XR, you’re not alone!
 Let’s break down the features each phone has to offer in order to get to the bottom of which iPhone is best for you – the X or the XR.

 iPhone X vs. iPhone XR: What’s the difference?